megumi-mori/SimplyFire/docs/source/start.rst

 SimplyFire can be installed as a Python module through PyPI.

-Install SimplyFire from `TestPyPI <https://test.pypi.org/project/SimplyFire/>`_ using `pip` as follows:
+Install SimplyFire from `PyPI <https://pypi.org/project/SimplyFire/>`_ using `pip` as follows:

 .. code:: console

-  $ pip install -i https://test.pypi.org/simple/ simplyfirebeta
+  $ pip install -i simplyfire

 The package will be made available on the main PyPI database in the future for stable releases.